MobleyLab/Training/Writing/StyleGuide.md

     - Throwaway words -- general principles: It’s not necessary/helpful to say something is a certain way unless the opposite would also make sense.
 So usually don’t use:
         - “Data-driven” -- what’s the alternative?
 Completely made up?
 Usually writers insert this as a type of buzzword; it sounds good but doesn’t convey information.
     - Avoid contractions because science papers should be modestly more formal than normal writing
+    - Tense: For papers, usually past tense for what we did, present tense for results, and past tense for conclusions except when describing implications.
 - **Phrases, complexity and hedging** -- see https://cgi.duke.edu/web/sciwriting/index.php?action=lesson3
     - Avoid meaningless phrases/excessive wordiness
     - Avoid excessive hedging/caveats